vibdev/canvas-kit/modules/canvas-kit-react-form-field/README.md

 #### `hintText: React.ReactNode`

 > The message displayed below the input field.
+Required if `error` is defined.

 Default: `undefined`